Please be ready with your application reference number starting with 'P'. For example P1234567

 What happens if the employer proceeds with hiring the applicant?
 The employer has hired a person that will threaten workplace safety, or sexually harass coworkers, or get involved in workplace theft/fraud.
 Issues like this become a serious liability to employers, and such an employee can tarnish their company’s image.

-To prevent any of this from happening, employers would rather perform national criminal history checks themselves so that the criminal history of the applicant that they review is up-to-date.
+To prevent any of this from happening, employers would rather perform Nationally Coordinated Criminal History Checks themselves so that the criminal history of the applicant that they review is up-to-date.
 As an applicant, know that employers require a formal consent from you before they can carry out any background check on you - that’s the law!

 As we indicated earlier, many employers are now performing routine police checks on employees.
 Why?
 Employees can change during their time on the job.
 An employee with a clean record at the point of entry might get involved in some criminal activities a few years from now.
 By implementing a routine check - either yearly or every two years - employers can stay up-to-date with the criminal history of employees.